victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/workshop/docs/workshop/Challenge-6/index.md

 If you already set up a virtual environment in **Challenge 3-4**, skip to step 3 below.
 Otherwise, please follow the steps below to set up your virtual environment and run the notebook.
-1. Navigate to the `workshop` folder in the terminal in your local repository and run the following commands
+1. Navigate to the `workshop/docs/workshop` folder in the terminal in your local repository and run the following commands
 2. In the terminal run the following commands

 * Create a virtual environment